-Outcome 2: The capacity of CRSV service providers working on psychosocial support and case management is sustainably strengthened to respond to the needs of the impacts of the COVID-19 pandemic.
+Outcome 2: The capacity of CRSV service providers working on case management is sustainably strengthened to respond to the needs of the impacts of the COVID-19 pandemic.

-The overall objective of the GBV Case Management Capacity Building Initiative ('CM-CBI') is to strengthen capacity on GBV case management and sustainably support country-level service providers to provide quality care, with a focus on safe, ethical and comprehensive service provision.
+The overall objective of the GBV Case Management Capacity Building Initiative ('CM-CBI') is to strengthen capacity on GBV case management and sustainably support country-level service providers (noting that case management is provided by a trained psychococial support actor od social worker and that case management is a form of psycho-social support, respects the survivor's wishes linking them to services contributing to their well being) to provide quality care, with a focus on safe, ethical and comprehensive service provision.
 In Lebanon, an inter-agency coaching program on GBV case management has been established since 2015 (supported by UNHCR), while UNFPA has worked with local partners to initiate contextualised GBV case management guidelines including remote case management.
 This project will complement existing programs and will be closely coordinated with the SGBV Task Force and the inter-agency GBVIMS task force.
-In Jordan, an inter-agency coaching program on GBV case management was established in 2020 (supported by UNFPA, led by the GBVIMS Task Force co-chaired by UNFPA and UNHCR) and will be reinforced through this project.
+In Jordan, an interagency coaching program on GBV case management was established in 2020 (supported by UNFPA, led by the GBVIMS Task Force co-chaired by UNFPA and UNHCR) and will be reinforced through this project.